fergfamster/lamp/README.md

 You can then connect to MySQL:

 	 mysql -uadmin -p47nnf4FweaKu

+This may not work, to ssh to your container do the following:
+	docker exec -t -i container_name /bin/bash

 Remember that the `root` user does not allow connections from outside the container - you should use this `admin` user instead!